Licensed Mental Health Counselor

 How Long Does it Take to Become a Licensed Mental Health Counselor?

 On average, it takes at least ten years of education, including high school, to become a mental health counselor.
-Supervised practicum requirements vary by state and can greatly affect how many years it takes to become licensed in this profession.
-Typically it takes two to four years after completing a master’s to be able to sit for a licensing exam.
+Supervised practicum requirements vary by state and can significantly affect how many years it takes to become licensed in this profession.
+Typically, it takes two to four years after completing a master’s to be able to sit for a licensing exam.

 How To Become a Licensed Mental Health Counselor – Step-by-Step Guide